Third generation antibiotic. Top lists of the best antibiotics for colds of bacterial etiology

 Antibiotics: discovery

 Alexander Fleming is considered the discoverer of antibiotics.
-In the laboratory of a scientist, mold spores accidentally got into a test tube with staphylococci.
-A few days later, the scientist discovered that the overgrown mold destroyed the staphylococci.
-While scientific world considered Fleming's discovery unconvincing and unpromising.
+In the scientist's laboratory, mold spores accidentally fell into a test tube with staphylococci.
+A few days later, the scientist discovered that the overgrown mold had destroyed the staphylococci.
+While scientific world found Fleming's discovery unconvincing and unpromising.

-The English biochemist Ernst Cheyne subsequently managed to extract penicillin in pure form and set up production medical preparations based on it in the 1940s.
-Industrial production of penicillin began at the end of World War II.
+The English biochemist Ernst Chain was subsequently able to extract penicillin from pure form and set up production medical supplies based on it in the 40s of the twentieth century.
+Industrial production of penicillin began after the end of World War II.

 In 1942, an analogue of penicillin appeared in the USSR, more effective and cheaper than the English drug.